nice-digital/engineering/skill-framework/skill-framework.md

 # Skill framework for developers

-This framework sets out skill competency areas and levels of expected skill for different levels of software developer working at NICE Digital.
-The framework is competency based
+This framework sets out [skill competencies](https://nice-digital.github.io/develop-your-skills/#/framework) and levels of expected skill for different levels of software developer working at NICE Digital.

 ## What is a competency?